Skip to main content

 CRITICAL BOUNDARY CONDITION

-You can only include nums[i] if it doesn't exceed your current target:
+You can only include nums[i] if it doesn't exceed your current target.
+Otherwise, including would make target negative which is meaningless, so you can only skip.

 }